skydoves/ElasticViews/README.md

 ```

 #### OnClick Method
-All of ElasticViews need setOnClickListener - OnClick Method.
-If not, no Animation.
+All of ElasticViews should be set OnClickListener or OnClick Method, etc. If not, nothing happens.
 ```java
 ElasticButton elasticButton = (ElasticButton)findViewById(R.id.elasticbutton);
         elasticButton.setOnClickListener(new View.OnClickListener() {